YouyouCong/counterpoint/README.md

 # counterpoint

-Agda code for my poster presentation at PPL 2021 (joint work with John Leo).
+Code and posters for my PPL presentations.

 There are two related videos on YouTube: